 What a very strange time to be living through!

-However, I am very fortunate; I live in a quiet rural area and apart from not seeing close family, days feel strangely normal, if there is such a thing.
-Sure, I miss meeting friends and clients for coffee, and a pint in the local, and of course my close family – especially my 9 month old granddaughter.
-But I haven’t lost anyone close, my health and that of my wife and family is good, income is up, expenditure is down, and – so far at least – I’ve been able to entertain myself enough not to be going stir crazy.
+But I haven’t lost anyone close, my health and that of my wife and family is good, income is up, expenditure is down, and – so far at least – I’ve been able to find plenty of work and entertain myself enough so as not to be going stir crazy during lockdown.

-I started posting about this on social media at one point, thinking that I might be adding a few positive vibes, but then I read some interesting threads about some such posts coming across as “smug” or “uncaring” which gave me pause for thought.
+I started posting about this on social media at one point, thinking that I wanted to add a few positive vibes, but then I read some interesting threads about such posts coming across as “smug” or “uncaring” from people who have not been adversely affected, which gave me pause for thought.

-Much of my work at the moment is for an NHS charity.
-It brings me to the periphery of a world I cannot even pretend to relate to and it brings me into contact with some incredible people, previously largely unacknowledged.
-People in the fortunate position I am in can contribute of course – financially, as volunteers, by adhering to the rules about social distancing and travel, by doing our best not to add to the strain the NHS is already under – and now by nurturing a new found respect for the people that deliver so many things that we take for granted in normal times.
+Much of my work in 2020 was for an NHS charity.
+It brought me to the periphery of a world I cannot even pretend to relate to and it brought me into contact with some incredible people, previously largely unacknowledged.
+People in the fortunate position I am in can contribute of course – financially, as volunteers, by adhering to the rules about social distancing and travel, by doing our best not to add to the strain the NHS is already under – and now by nurturing a new respect for the people that deliver so many things that we take for granted in more normal times.

-We can also spare a thought for the front line workers, the families living in crowded urban low quality housing, those who have lost loved ones, those who are really lonely, those affected by mental health problems, vulnerable through underlying illness and worried sick, those facing domestic violence whilst restriction are in place, and many many more.
+We can also spare a thought for other front line workers too, the families living in crowded urban low quality housing, those who have lost loved ones, those who are really lonely, those affected by mental health problems, or are vulnerable through underlying illness and worried sick.
+We can try and support or protect those facing domestic violence whilst restriction are in place, and many more.